Carrie Lawrence

-Carrie Elizabeth Lawrence (born July 15, 1997) is an American retired professional soccer defender.
+Carrie Elizabeth Lawrence (born July 15, 1997) is an American former professional soccer defender.
 She spent the entirety of her professional career with the Orlando Pride of the National Women's Soccer League (NWSL), winning an NWSL Shield and NWSL Championship with the club in 2024.
 Lawrence previously played college soccer for the South Carolina Gamecocks and the UCF Knights.

 Early life

 Growing up in Orlando, Florida, Lawrence was an All-Metro and All-State Player for Timber Creek High School and was named Offensive Player of the Year and Most Valuable Player while capturing Metro and District championships.
 She also lettered in flag football at school.
 Lawrence played club soccer for Florida Kraze Krush, winning state and regional championships, and was also a member of the Region III Olympic Development Program team.

 College

 Lawrence was recruited to play college soccer by the University of South Carolina.
 She spent one season with the South Carolina Gamecocks in 2015 and appeared in all 20 matches, being voted team Rookie of the Year by her teammates.
 Lawrence transferred to the University of Central Florida ahead of her sophomore year in 2016 and played the following three seasons with the UCF Knights.
 In 2018, Lawrence was a Second Team All-AAC selection and was named to the United Soccer Coaches Association All-Region Third Team.